 On the note level documents, the issuer would agree to indemnify the note trustee against damages and losses caused by the issuer.
 The issuer would also agree to indemnify the note trustee for other damages and liabilities sustained by the note trustee (and its directors and officers, etc) in connection with the following:

-As discussed above, the issuer is often an SPE with a restricted scope of business permitted to be undertaken.
+As discussed above, the issuer is often an SPE that is permitted to undertake a restricted scope of business.
 The issuer’s obligations include acquiring and holding the financial assets, issuing the asset-backed securities and providing security for the benefits of the noteholders and the note trustee.
 The issuer also pays for the interests under the notes and, at maturity, repays the principal of the notes to the noteholders.

 A sponsor is often referred to as an "originator" in securitisations in Hong Kong.
 The originator is normally the initiator of the securitisation transaction, with the aim of achieving its commercial and financing objectives.
 In relation to the loan receivables, the originator (or its subsidiaries) would be the lender of the loans and would sell the loan receivables to the issuer.
 In Hong Kong, originators are often large commercial enterprises or financial institutions.